bassamanator/Sovol-SV06-firmware/README.md

 💡 *If you have already flashed klipper onto your motherboard in the past, you can skip this step.*

 💡 For the sake of simplicity, I will refer to the klipper firmware file as `klipper.bin` even though the actual filename is something along the lines of `klipper-v0.11.0-148-g52f4e20c.bin`.

+💡 The firmware file is located in the `misc` folder.

 ### Prepare the microSD Card for Flashing